-Mold Testing Services
+Mold Testing for Orlando, FL

 Central Florida is known for being hot and humid with plenty of rainfall, and this moisture can wreak havoc on your home or building, causing water damage and mold to grow.
 Whether you are experiencing water intrusion from a weather event, a leak, or a hidden source mold can begin to grow in as little as 24 hours.
 Mold can be incredibly harmful to occupants if left unchecked for too long and may cause permanent health problems.
 If you believe that your indoor environment may be affecting your health call us today, we can assist you in improving your indoor air quality.

 There are three types of mold spores, each causing a different set of symptoms:

 - Allergenic: Mold spores that cause an allergic reaction in those that breathe in it, such as wheezing, runny nose, itchy eyes, rashes, and fatigue.

 - Pathogenic: Mold spores that cause a suppression of the immune system leading to chronic pain, respiratory problems, and sinus infections.

 - Toxic: Mold spores that are very hazardous and may lead to more serious health concerns such as mood swings, anxiety, depression, memory lapse, and confusion.